mrizkysolehudin/fe-blog-app/README.md

 # Blog Application

-This Blog Application is a website that functions like a blog.
-This web application has the following features:
--Creating and deleting posts.
--Liking, unliking, and making and deleting comments on posts.
--User profiles, and more.
+The Blog Application is a website that operates as a blog, offering various features such as creating and deleting posts, liking and unliking posts, leaving and deleting comments on posts, user profiles, and more.

 <br />